Carnarvon, Western Australia: Education

 There are five schools in the town; one Catholic, three Western Australia Department of Education schools and one independent.
 These are St Mary's Star of the Sea Catholic School, which was built in 1906, Carnarvon Community College (formerly Carnarvon Primary School, East Carnarvon Primary School, and Carnarvon Senior High School), Carnarvon School of the Air and Carnarvon Christian School.

+Transport

+Air travel is served by Carnarvon Airport which provides daily direct flights to Perth that are operated by Rex Airlines.

+The town is along the North West Coastal Highway that links between Geraldton and Port Hedland.

 Climate

-Carnarvon has a warm arid climate (BWh).
+Carnarvon has a hot desert climate (BWh).
 Average yearly rainfall is 210 mm with the rainiest months (and the most reliable rainfall) being between May and July as the northern edges of winter cold fronts brush the region.
 Occasional tropical cyclones affect Carnarvon during the summer months bringing heavy rain and strong winds.
 Apart from this erratic source of rainfall summers are normally dry.
 Temperatures range from an average maximum of 33 °C in February to 22 °C in July.
 Average minimums are 23 °C and 11 °C respectively.
-The town is extremely sunny, having 211.0 clear days annually.
+On 18 February 2024, Carnarvon recorded its highest ever temperature of 49.9 °C. The town is extremely sunny, having 211.0 clear days annually.